Working with you

 The Panel focuses on working with communities to ensure that CPS London is informed by the real-life experience of people from diverse backgrounds so that we can prosecute cases effectively.
 The majority of files scrutinised by the panel are hate crime cases.
 CPS hate crime policy lays out our committment to prosecuting these cases robustly.
 As hate crime is a form of hostility against a person because of their identity, the panel prioritises these crimes, making sure that victims are supported and obtain justice.

 Members scrutinise randomly and independently selected finalised cases in order to review the case files and make recommendations.
 They identify issues, common themes, and trends in the decision-making process, looking in particular at the impact of decision-making on communities.
 It also advises on community engagement, consultation and service delivery.
 CPS London produces 'lessons learnt' briefings to provide feedback from the panel for Staff and also for Criminal Justice Service partners to inform legal case work decisions and improvements to practice.

-The panel is co-chaired by the Chief Crown Prosecutor, Alison Saunders (or Deputy Chief Crown Prosecutor) and Cindy Butts (Independent Member, Metropolitan Police Authority).
+The panel is co-chaired by the Chief Crown Prosecutor (or a Deputy Chief Crown Prosecutor) and Seamus Taylor.
 The twelve members of the Scrutiny and Involvement Panel have extensive knowledge of particular diverse groups in London.
 They include representatives of the disabled, black and minority ethnic, LGBT (Lesbian, Gay, Bisexual and Transgender), faith communities, women, young and older people